Open to the Public

 We undertook a massive project in 1985 to restore the property.
 Years of management for industrial timber production had left little of the once-vibrant sandhill community.
-Now, after 25 years of restoration, the sandhill community is returning to its former glory and again boasts healthy populations of wild turkey, bobwhite quail, Bachman’s sparrow, Florida pine snake and gopher tortoise.
-The preserve is a model of vibrant landscapes in all stages of rebirth.
+Now, after 32 years of restoration, the sandhill community is returning to its former glory and again boasts healthy populations of wild turkey, bobwhite quail, Bachman’s sparrow, Florida pine snake and gopher tortoise.
+The preserve is a model of vibrant landscapes in all stages of restoration and rebirth.

 Conservancy staff has developed a process here that takes prepared, bare sand to an intact, fire-ready wiregrass habitat in 40 months.
 These and other techniques are now being shared with land managers all over the southeastern United States.

 - Dam removal at the preserve’s Kelley Branch and at Fred Gannon Rocky State Park.
 The Conservancy pioneered these successful dam removal and stream restorations that are setting a standard for similar projects in the Southeast.
 Watch a video.